In Summary

 I try to give my patients a useful framework without burdening them with a prescription they cannot follow.
 The body during sleep will do what it needs to do.
 What I ask instead is this: notice.
 When you wake in the night, observe what position you have drifted into.
 If it has changed from your habitual pattern, mention it at your next visit.

-If you have the choice — if no position is dramatically uncomfortable — favor the right side.
-Not because it is a rule, but because it supports what the body is already trying to accomplish between midnight and three in the morning.
+If you have the choice — if no position is dramatically uncomfortable — favoring the right side is a reasonable default, for the reasons above.
+Not because it is a rule, but because it supports what the body is already trying to accomplish in the small hours of the morning.

-And if you are a lifelong stomach sleeper who has tried every pillow configuration and mattress type and still cannot stay on your back: stop fighting it.
-Address the underlying cardiopulmonary energy.
-The posture will follow.
+And if you are a lifelong stomach sleeper who has tried every pillow configuration and mattress type and still cannot stay on your back: it may be more useful to address the underlying cardiopulmonary picture with a clinician than to keep fighting the posture.
+Often the posture follows once the underlying state is addressed.

 This article reflects the clinical observations and teaching practice of Professor Seungho Baek, Professor of Korean Medicine at Dongguk University College of Korean Medicine, specializing in Pathology and Oncology.